ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Modern React Setup with Vite: Step-by-Step Guide for Beginners - <a href="https://medium.com/@a1guy/modern-react-setup-with-vite-step-by-step-guide-for-beginners-abc55eb94a33?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Made a Shortcut for npx create-next-app@latest (Windows) - <a href="https://joodi.medium.com/how-i-made-a-shortcut-for-npx-create-next-app-latest-windows-ff3ce08ca326?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Aslam`**
+✍️ **posted by `Joodi`**

-<blockquote>Build and run your first React project using Vite with fast dev server and clean project structure.
+<blockquote>If you build Next.js projects often, you know the pain of typing
 Continue reading on Medium »</blockquote>

-<h3>2.
-React Component Lifecycle in 2025: Mount, Update, Unmount Explained Visually - <a href="https://medium.com/@a1guy/react-component-lifecycle-in-2025-mount-update-unmount-explained-visually-692d9fe5b0f2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ️ How I Hacked My Own MERN App (And Found 7 Security Flaws You Should Fix Today) - <a href="https://devdiwan.medium.com/%EF%B8%8F-how-i-hacked-my-own-mern-app-and-found-7-security-flaws-you-should-fix-today-95e851c8d65a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Aslam`**
+✍️ **posted by `Dev Diwan`**

-<blockquote>Explore how functional components use lifecycle phases via useEffect, with visual timelines and code logs.
+<blockquote>I’ll admit it — the first time I tried hacking my own MERN stack app, I felt a little guilty.
 Continue reading on Medium »</blockquote>

-<h3>3. ✨ You Only Need These 5 Array Methods to Build 90% of JavaScript Projects - <a href="https://javascript.plainenglish.io/you-only-need-these-5-array-methods-to-build-90-of-javascript-projects-363ef5c68fbc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shikha Kushwaha`**

-<blockquote>When I was learning JavaScript, one thing that constantly confused me was arrays.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-Why React Is Fast: Virtual DOM vs Real DOM Explained with Examples - <a href="https://medium.com/@a1guy/why-react-is-fast-virtual-dom-vs-real-dom-explained-with-examples-d22b0132578b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+7 Essential React Testing Library Tips for Success - <a href="https://medium.com/@capabletechies/7-essential-react-testing-library-tips-for-success-efb1c354d78a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Aslam`**
+✍️ **posted by `Capabletechies`**

-<blockquote>Understand how React’s Virtual DOM and diffing algorithm improve UI performance over direct DOM manipulation.
+<blockquote>React Testing Library (RTL) is one of the most popular tools in the React ecosystem today.
+With React apps becoming more complex, the…
 Continue reading on Medium »</blockquote>

-<h3>5.
-React vs JavaScript: How Component Thinking Makes UIs Easier to Build and Manage - <a href="https://medium.com/@a1guy/react-vs-javascript-how-component-thinking-makes-uis-easier-to-build-and-manage-f69ecf7c6376?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Aslam`**

-<blockquote>Learn how React’s component model replaces traditional DOM scripting with reusable, testable units.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Learn React Differently: A Beginner’s Guide That Teaches the Why, Not Just the How - <a href="https://medium.com/@a1guy/learn-react-differently-a-beginners-guide-that-teaches-the-why-not-just-the-how-278f508920b1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Aslam`**

-<blockquote>A different kind of React tutorial — no shortcuts, no fluff.
-Build a deep understanding with clear examples, debugging, and real apps.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Understanding Server-Side Rendering in Next.js 15: Benefits and Drawbacks - <a href="https://medium.com/@bloodturtle/understanding-server-side-rendering-in-next-js-15-benefits-and-drawbacks-5f4a11346666?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Made a Shortcut for npx create-next-app@latest (Windows) - <a href="https://joodi.medium.com/how-i-made-a-shortcut-for-npx-create-next-app-latest-windows-ff3ce08ca326?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bale`**
+✍️ **posted by `Joodi`**

-<blockquote>With the release of Next.js 15 and the App Router’s full adoption of React Server Components (RSC), server-side rendering (SSR) has taken…
+<blockquote>If you build Next.js projects often, you know the pain of typing
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Picked My 2025 JavaScript Stack (And Why These Frameworks Still Rule) - <a href="https://javascript.plainenglish.io/how-i-picked-my-2025-javascript-stack-and-why-these-frameworks-still-rule-6b69f665f04b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Enterprise Patterns with Next.js 15: Monorepos, Feature Flags, and Multi‑Tenant UIs - <a href="https://medium.com/@sureshdotariya/enterprise-patterns-with-next-js-15-monorepos-feature-flags-and-multi-tenant-uis-41b9ac873c13?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>I didn’t chase hype.
-I chased stability, performance, and actual developer sanity.
-These frameworks survived.
+<blockquote>Next.js 15 builds upon React Server Components (RSC), the App Router and streaming to make enterprise‑grade front‑ends simpler to build…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering Next.js: A Complete Production Guide for Modern React Development - <a href="https://javascript.plainenglish.io/mastering-next-js-a-complete-production-guide-for-modern-react-development-6a893b212af1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate Dark Mode in a Next.js App Using Heroicons - <a href="https://javascript.plainenglish.io/how-to-integrate-dark-mode-in-a-next-js-app-using-heroicons-37acd88ba64c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sumit Shaw`**
+✍️ **posted by `Nithidol Vacharotayan`**

-<blockquote>After shipping dozens of Next.js applications to production, I’ve learned that mastering the framework goes far beyond understanding basic…
+<blockquote>Dark mode has become a standard feature in modern apps.
+Users love it for reducing eye strain and saving battery.
+If you’re using Next.js…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Mastering Full-Stack Web Dev with Next.js 15 + React 19 (Part 2) - <a href="https://javascript.plainenglish.io/mastering-full-stack-web-dev-with-next-js-15-react-19-part-2-aec9647d7912?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js May Be Great, But Not for Your Next Project - <a href="https://medium.com/@newsletter_14164/next-js-may-be-great-but-not-for-your-next-project-1395ee62375c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nilupul Perera`**
+✍️ **posted by `BlueBinary Labs`**

-<blockquote>Setup Like a Pro (Without Crying in Terminal)
+<blockquote>Next.js is a versatile tool for modern web development.
+It offers many features, is backed by Vercel, and is seen as the go-to option for…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Responsive Design Superpowers: Tailwind CSS 4 with Next.js 15 - <a href="https://medium.com/@sureshdotariya/responsive-design-superpowers-tailwind-css-4-with-next-js-15-4920329508ec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Meet Dev Tools: The Ultimate, Privacy-First Toolkit for Modern Developers - <a href="https://medium.com/@anonymous-developer/meet-dev-tools-the-ultimate-privacy-first-toolkit-for-modern-developers-88791f1ff6d2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Anonymous developer`**

-<blockquote>Modern websites must look great on phones, tablets, laptops, and wide‑screen monitors.
-Responsiveness isn’t only about adding a few media…
+<blockquote><p>As developers, we’ve all been there — juggling half a dozen browser tabs to encode a string, format JSON, check a regex, or grab a…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js 15 App Router Deep Dive: Page Layouts with Tailwind CSS 4 - <a href="https://medium.com/@sureshdotariya/next-js-15-app-router-deep-dive-page-layouts-with-tailwind-css-4-2304cec5a84f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Next.js: A Complete Production Guide for Modern React Development - <a href="https://vegapunk.medium.com/mastering-next-js-a-complete-production-guide-for-modern-react-development-6096b1390c8c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Sumit Shaw`**

-<blockquote>Modern web applications demand fast, composable UIs and a flexible architecture.
-Next.js 15’s App Router embraces React Server Components…
+<blockquote>After building and scaling dozens of Next.js applications from startup MVPs to enterprise platforms serving millions of users, I’ve…
 Continue reading on Medium »</blockquote>

-<h3>7. ⚡ Why Next.js is the Secret Sauce of Modern Web Apps (+ Pro Tips & Hacks) - <a href="https://medium.com/@theHackHabitual/why-next-js-is-the-secret-sauce-of-modern-web-apps-pro-tips-hacks-d1f56582b259?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+System Design in Frontend: The Unsung Hero of Scalable Products - <a href="https://acharyan.medium.com/system-design-in-frontend-the-unsung-hero-of-scalable-products-70273539cc2b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Satyaranjan Acharya`**

+<blockquote>“Bad design is like a bad habit — easy to ignore at first, but expensive to fix later.”
+Continue reading on Medium »</blockquote>

+<h3>8.
+Building a Frontend Monorepo with Next.js, Storybook & TypeScript — Day 3 - <a href="https://medium.com/@mad-about-software/building-a-frontend-monorepo-with-next-js-storybook-typescript-day-3-38816bb92b82?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Maddy Farr`**

-<blockquote>If you’re serious about React-based web development, it’s time to level up with Next.js — the framework that goes way beyond “just React”.
+<blockquote>Rest, design decisions, and keeping Cursor on track while building a custom component library.
 Continue reading on Medium »</blockquote>

 <br/>